TadiT7/treble_experimentations_wiki/Nokia-1.md

 I tried to put some GMS (gapps) onto AOSP 9.0 Build and the ROM reboot like 2 or 3x before it can actually boot up after a reboot.

+The phone reboot once after it done with the first boot (Applies to Android 8.1 and 9).

-System UI Tuner's lock screen shortcut will not save its settings after a reboot.
+System UI Tuner's lock screen shortcut will not save its settings after a reboot (Android 9).

-System apps in Android 8.1 bugs a lot (crash)
+System apps in Android 8.1 crashes a lot (Mostly Google Play services).

+You need to register the phone's ID before you can use any Google services or add Google account onto it.
+Or any Google app will spam the shit out the notification and you can't use any google services.

+That means you need to skip the Setup Wizard screen without internet connection.

+Get the Device's Google ID first (Not Android's ID) by Downloading Device ID app, using terminal adb way will not work at all then register it at at g.co/AndroidDeviceRegistration.

+Wipe or make Google Play services Force Stopped and try adding your account again.

 Definitely not for Daily Driver use.